vroyer/hive-solr-search/README.md

 Pushdown filtering
 ==================

-If you set hive.optimize.ppd=true, the SolrStorageHandler parse the WHERE clause to build a SOLR filter query expression (fq parameter).
+If you set hive.optimize.ppd=true, the SolrStorageHandler parses the WHERE clause to build a SOLR filter query expression (fq parameter).
 For example, the following query generates a SOLR request with fq=title:"List of solar".

 	CREATE EXTERNAL TABLE hive_solr_wiki_fq ( id INT, date TIMESTAMP, title  STRING) STORED BY "org.vroyer.hive.solr.SolrStorageHandler" WITH SERDEPROPERTIES ( "solr.document.mapping" = "id,date,title")